-3 ways Windows 10 uses Android and iOS phones to make a better PC
+3 ways Windows 10 connects to your Android and iOS phones to make a better PC

 Right now, if you own either an Android phone or an Apple iPhone, you can reply to texts right from your PC.
 In the future, you’ll be able to take webpages you were reading on your train ride and send them to your Windows PC at the office.
 Passwords?
 Who needs ‘em?
 And now, with a dedicated Phone section within the Settings menu, Microsoft appears to be setting up a framework for even stronger connections in the future.

 For those of you frantically waving Windows phones—yes, you too can connect your phones to your PC, via the Continuum experience Microsoft debuted a little more than a year ago.
 Unfortunately, with limited hardware and tepid customer support, Microsoft’s Windows phone aspirations are basically dead.
 Instead, Microsoft has focused on bringing its ecosystem to the far more popular iPhone and Android platforms.
-There’s just one catch: You’ll need stable and Insider beta builds right now, at least until (hopefully) the Fall Creators Update unites the two.
+The best thing is all of these features are live within the Windows 10 Fall Creators Update.

 1. Reply to texts right within Windows

-Note: This story was updated on October 23 to reflect that the new feature is in the Windows 10 Fall Creators Update, and to add new details.